-Memsource deliberately does not directly support different attributes of the linguist role, such as translator, proofreader, editor, checker...
-The workflow feature makes it possible to design your own workflow steps and then assign specific linguists to them.
-In this way, each linguist will be assigned a specific task in a project (translation, proofreading, editing, checking...) and this also determines their role in the project.
-This role is recorded in the linguist user's profile and the next time a project manager is in the process of assigning linguists to a job, the linguists who were used for a specific workflow step previously will be offered as relevant.
+Memsource deliberately does not directly support different attributes of the Linguist role, such as translator, proofreader, editor, checker, etc. The workflow feature makes it possible to design your own workflow steps and then assign specific Linguists to them.
+In this way, each Linguist will be assigned a specific task in a project (translation, proofreading, editing, or checking) and this also determines their role in the project.
+This role is recorded in the Linguist user's profile and the next time a Project Manager is in the process of assigning Linguists to a job, the Linguists who were used for a specific workflow step previously will be offered as relevant.

 - Client Review

 You can add new workflow steps or edit existing ones.
 Currently, a project can have up to 15 workflow steps.

 To create a new workflow step, go to Setup and select Workflow Steps from the Project Settings section.
 Then, click on New.

 Workflow steps can be added, but they cannot be removed.
 Only workflow steps with higher hierarchical order can be added to a project with existing workflow steps.
 For example, if you accidentally create a project with the Revision step, you can later add the Client Review step, but you won’t be able to add the Translation step.